jfy133/Tidy_PopGen_PCA_Plotting/README.md

 Here we can see, two more tidyverse tricks:

 1. A 'pipe', indicated by `%>%`, from the `magrittr` package (included in dplyr).
-This works like in the terminal, and just says the output of the first function should be passed into the first argument position of the next function.
+This works like pipes (`|`) do in the terminal, and just says the output of the first function should be passed into the first argument position of the next function.
 This makes code much more readable going left to right step by step rather than 'nesting' of functions as we normally see in R.

 2. We can simultaneously *assign* to a variable the output of a function, and print the final result by piping our join function into `print()`.